DeveloperMeier/dotfile/README.md

 10. Install all plugins.
 Inside of VIM run `:PluginInstall`
 11. To generate eclipse project from source files, run `cfv` from above.
 12. To import your new project into vim, run `:ProjectImportDiscover ~/Git`

+# For an up-to-date version of my current vim settings, please refer to `./vimrc` in the repo